Solving the Dodger Dilemma

 In heavy weather, a rigid alloy dodger can’t be beat as it provides the kind of breaking wave protection sailors need during high-latitude passage making.

 The fully covered cockpit concept has grown popular with those navigating the ICW in Fall and wintering in Georgia or Florida.
 The ability to make this inside passage sheltered from ocean swells eliminates the worry about being caught in rough seas and breaking waves.
-If you’re living aboard, the big plus is it’s like adding a second story to your house.
+If you’re living aboard, the big plus is like adding a second story to your house.
 In rainy, colder climates, the mud room is now in the cockpit rather than down below in the cabin itself.
 For cruising sailors who plan to harbor hop, gunkhole, or cruise in protected waters during fair-weather sailing seasons, turning the cockpit into a “Florida Room” makes sense.

 The downside of this big tent approach to cockpit covering includes excess windage, diminished view of sails and in many cases, a dangerous pathway transition when heading into or out of the cockpit.
 However, those making a run to the Caribbean in the late Fall, face a very different challenge and must cross the fickle Gulf Stream at a very volatile time of year.
-In rough conditions, the best place for a big Bimini or a collapsible Florida room is stowed below in the forepeak or aft locker.
+In rough conditions, the best place for a big Bimini or a collapsible Florida Room is stowed below in the forepeak or aft locker.
 Reefing sails in a Gulf Stream squall is tough enough but coping with wind and sea along with excess cockpit canvas can become a major challenge.

 It’s clear that sailing in a big tent has its ups and downs.
 But there are some caveats.
 Number one is what happens offshore when you encounter a run-of-the-mill gale with 35-40 knot winds and 15-to-20-foot breaking seas?
-The teepee like structure in the cockpit may survive the wind, but water is 400 times denser than air and a swimming pool’s volume of sea water dropping onto the tube and fabric enclosure won’t go unnoticed.
+The teepee like structure in the cockpit may survive the wind, but water is 400 times more dense than air and a swimming pool’s volume of sea water dropping onto the tube and fabric enclosure won’t go unnoticed.

-The added windage also affects sailing performance and is likely to introduce steering characteristics that won’t appeal to the helmsperson or the auto pilot.
+The added windage also affects sailing performance and is likely to introduce steering characteristics that won’t appeal to the helmsperson or the autopilot.
 Lastly, a good definition of “ordeal” is trying to reef the Florida Room at sea as conditions go from bad to worse.
 So, in your look at cover options, one of the questions to ask is, will the screened in porch-like cockpit be as cherished at sea as it is at anchor?
 And can it handle gale or storm force conditions?

 Stainless Tube Frames: Rethinking Seaworthy